crunchy-labs/crunchyroll-rs/README.md

 **Please use this library via git in your Rust project.
 We're relying on a [development branch](https://github.com/sagebind/isahc/tree/tls-api-refactor) of [isahc](https://crates.io/crates/isahc) which is why it currently can't be published to [crates.io](https://crates.io/).**

+**Windows has some problems with openssl (we're working on it) which may cause that this library does not work on windows based system.
+Works fine on Linux, if you want to test the lib, try via WSL 2 or another Linux host.**

 ## Documentation

 ~~The documentation is available at [docs.rs](https://docs.rs/crunchyroll-rs/).~~